Friday, February 27, 2015

 Channing Tatum and Mila Kunis saving the Earth and universe in Jupiter Ascending

 The Wachowskis (The Matrix trilogy, V for Vendetta, Speed Racer) return with their latest sci-fi adventure full of eye candy, Jupiter Ascending.
 To best describe this film is to ask this question, what do you get when you put The Matrix, Star Wars, and Guardians of the Galaxy, with a splash of Star Trek into a blender?
-Well, you pretty much get Jupiter Ascending, a visually impressive thrill ride with cool special effects, action, and sexy young protagonists, with pretty much nothing else.
+Well, you pretty much get Jupiter Ascending, a visually impressive thrill ride with cool special effects, action, and sexy young protagonists...yeah, that's about it.

 The story is not fleshed out very well and it’s a shame since the Wachowskis were great at setting up interesting premises with The Matrix and some scenes from The Matrix Reloaded, but then they started to go downhill with their storytelling with The Matrix Revolutions and Speed Racer.
-The plot for this movie isn’t exactly helping them tell something good again because we’ve seen these plot elements before in other sci-fi movies, some of which came out last year in 2014.
+The plot for this movie isn’t exactly helping them tell something good again because it's very derivative of other, better sci-fi films (Essentially a poor man's version of Star Wars or The Fifth Element minus the charm).

-The film is about a young woman in Chicago named Jupiter Jones (Mila Kunis-Family Guy, Ted, Oz: The Great and Powerful), who has an extremely stressful life, living with her Italian family (sounds like my mother!), she gets woken up by her aunt every morning to make coffee and she has a job as a toilet cleaner, she really hates her life, sounds like Meg Griffin, her character from Family Guy, doesn’t it?
+The film is about a young woman in Chicago named Jupiter Jones (Mila Kunis-Family Guy, Ted, Oz: The Great and Powerful), who has an extremely stressful life, living with her Italian family, she gets woken up by her aunt every morning to make coffee and she has a job as a toilet cleaner.
+(She really hates her life, sounds an awful lot like Meg Griffin from Family Guy, doesn’t it?)
 Until she is visited by a genetically engineered ex-military hunter from outer space named Caine (Channing Tatum-21 Jump Street, Magic Mike, The Lego Movie), armed with a space gun and hover boots (Sounds like Star-Lord doesn’t it?) who takes her away from Earth and sends her to outer space where she is apparently part of a royal space family, basically she’s the Princess Leia of this movie.

 Jupiter must make a decision that could change time and space forever, go back home as a house cleaner or rule the universe as a queen.
 Unfortunately that decision must wait as there is an evil ruler of lizard-like beings that resemble the aliens from Zathura known as Balem Abrasax (Eddie Redmayne-My Week With Marilyn, Les Miserables, The Theory of Everything), who wants Jupiter to send over Earth’s fate to him, so he can rule the world.